-Working in a digital space can be as challenging as working in any traditional jobs.
+Working in the digital space can be as challenging as working in any traditional jobs.
 That is why the right tools can really help make our everyday life as freelancers a lot easier.

 Recently, I talked with my tribe on a Facebook Live call where I shared the top 12 desktop tools that I use every day as a freelancer.
 Many fellow Pinoy freelancers found this 30-minute call really helpful and I want you to benefit from it as well.